 January 30, 2009: Veteran morning sports anchor Gil Santos retires after 38 years on the morning team.
 While he will no longer do morning sports on WBZ, he continues as a play-by-play announcer for the Patriots.

 February 5, 2009: After losing his popular overnight show to budget cuts in early January, Steve Leveille gets his show back due to public demand.
 Thousands of fans petitioned, called and sent letters.
 As a result, Steve returns to the WBZ airwaves.

 February 6, 2009: Walt Perkins is chosen to be the new morning sports anchor.

 March 26, 2009: Overnight talk show legend Larry Glick dies at age 87.
 His long career included twenty years with WBZ.

 March 2, 2010: Don Kent, the dean of WBZ weather forecasters, dies at age 92.

-July 8, 2010: Bradley Jay, long-time WBCN announcer and currently Dan Rea’s executive producer, gets his own Sunday night show, “Jay Talking.”
+July 8, 2010: Bradley Jay, longtime WBCN announcer and, formerly, Dan Rea’s executive producer, gets his own Sunday night show, “Jay Talking.”